pingcap/docs-dm/en/usage-scenario-shard-merge.md

     ignore-checking-items: ["auto_increment_ID"]
     ```

-## Replication task configuration
+## Migration task configuration

-The complete configuration of the replication task is shown as below.
+The complete configuration of the migration task is shown as below.
 For more details, see [Data Migration Task Configuration File](task-configuration-file.md).

 ```yaml
 name: "shard_merge"